Operation Market Garden: Memorials and remembrance

 Long after we are all gone.

 Several museums in the Netherlands are dedicated to Operation Market Garden, including the Freedom Museum in Groesbeek, Wings of Liberation Museum Park in Best (near Eindhoven) and Airborne Museum Hartenstein in Oosterbeek.
 Annually there is a commemorative walk in Oosterbeek on the first Saturday of September which attracts tens of thousands of participants.

 On 16 September 1994, 101st Airborne veterans unveiled a "Monument for the Dutch" in Sint-Oedenrode.
 The monument is a gift from the veterans to the civilians who fought alongside of the U.S. troops, much to the surprise and relief of the U.S. soldiers.
 The inscription on the monument is in English and reads "Dedicated to the people of the Corridor by the veterans of the 101st Airborne Division, in grateful appreciation of their courage, compassion and friendship".

 The "Airborne trail" (Airbornepad Market Garden) was created as a permanent reminder of Operation Market Garden by the Dutch hiking association, Wandelsportvereniging de Ollandse Lange Afstands Tippelaars (OLAT) ('Hiking Sports Club of the Long-Distance Walkers of Olland').
 It is a 225 km, long-distance pedestrian hiking trail that follows as closely as possible the path of the liberating forces, from Lommel to Arnhem.
 It was officially opened in September 2004, during the festivities marking the 60th anniversary of the Liberation.

 A Commemorative Project plaque was unveiled on 23 June 2009, to commemorate the unique military and historical ties between Canada and the Netherlands.
 A hole, a par five, on the south course (Hylands Golf Course Uplands) in Ottawa, Ontario was named "Arnhem, in honour of the Royal Canadian Artillery squadrons that took part in Second World War allied airborne Operation MARKET GARDEN from 17 to 26 September 1944.
 The operation, intended to secure a series of bridges so the allies could advance into Germany, fell short when the allied forces were unsuccessful in securing the bridge over the Rhine at Arnhem."

 The village of Somerby in Leicestershire has a memorial hall dedicated to the men of the 10th battalion who were based there and who did not return.
 Each year there is a parade in their honour led by the Seaforth Highlanders.

+In 2013 the city of Nijmegen completed the construction of a city bridge exactly at the area where 82nd Division crossed the river Waal on September 20, 1944 as part of Market Garden.
+In memory of the crossing of the Waal in 1944 by 504th Parachute Infantry Regiment 82nd Airborne Division, the bridge and the road over it bear the name 'De Oversteek' (The Crossing).
+48 American soldiers were killed in action during this ‘Waal Crossing’.